Bogus colleges in the United Kingdom: Notable examples

 One of the most high-profile cases of a bogus college is the East London–based Cambridge College of Learning, which sold several thousand fake postgraduate diplomas in business management and IT, charging between £2,500 and £4,000 for each qualification.
-Immigration officials became suspicious about the college – which is unconnected to Cambridge University – after the Home Office received 2,542 applications for post-study visas in a period of two months.
+Immigration officials became suspicious about the college – which is unconnected to University of Cambridge – after the Home Office received 2,542 applications for post-study visas in a period of two months.
 When the UK Border Agency subsequently raided the premises in December 2008 they discovered just three classrooms and eleven desks.
 Students registered with the college were told that their visas were invalid and that they must return home.

 In another instance of bogus college activity, a 2009 Home Office investigation was launched after the British newspaper The Times presented evidence that hundreds of men from Pakistan's North West Frontier had paid at least £1,000 to a gang to be admitted into bogus colleges, while some paid £2,500 for fake diplomas, attendance records and degrees.
 A total of eleven colleges were established in London, Bradford and Manchester, including one which had enrolled eight terrorism suspects arrested in Manchester and Liverpool in April 2009.
 The college had three small classrooms and three teachers for 1,797 students.

 The Home Office inquiry followed an investigation by The Times which compiled a dossier on bogus colleges that included details of another college which claimed to have 150 students, but secretly enrolled 1,178 and offered places to an extra 1,575.
 Two Liverpool universities admitted they had given places to four "graduates" from one of the bogus colleges, the Manchester College of Professional Studies.